bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:26 PM CT, March 14</p>
+<p class="updated_time"> Latest data: 04:41 PM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Today's high is 50°, which is 2° *colder* than yesterday.
+Tomorrow is expected to be 14° **warmer** than today.

 Currently:

 - 50°
-- Breezy
+- Clear
-- 53% humidity
+- 52% humidity
-- 13 mph wind
+- 14 mph wind
-- 8% cloud cover
+- 7% cloud cover
 - 35 AQI 🟩
 - 0.33 inches of snow and 0.06 inches of rain expected in the next 48 hours